 The best way to dispose of your medicines is to bring them to drug take-back programs.
 These programs safely dispose of medicines by burning them up.

-Drug take-back programs are organized from time to time in most communities.
-Or, your town may have special days when you can bring hazardous household items such as unused medicines to a specific location for disposal.
-Contact your local trash and recycling service to find out when the next event is scheduled in your community.
+Drug take-back programs are organized in most communities.
+There may be drop boxes for disposing of medicines or your town may have special days when you can bring hazardous household items such as unused medicines to a specific location for disposal.
+Contact your local trash and recycling service to find out where you can dispose of medicines or when the next event is scheduled in your community.
 You can also check the US Drug Enforcement Agency website for drug take-back information: www.deadiversion.usdoj.gov/drug_disposal/takeback/index.html.

 Check with the take-back program as to what types of medicines they don't accept.

 If you don't have a take-back program available, you can throw your medicines out with your household trash.
 To do so safely:

 - Take the medicine out of its container and mix it with other unpleasant garbage such as kitty litter or used coffee grounds.
 Do not crush pills or capsules.

 - Place the mixture into a sealable plastic bag or sealed containers that won't leak and dispose in the trash.

 - Be sure to remove your Rx number and all personal information from the medicine bottle.
 Scratch it off or cover it with a permanent marker or duct tape.

 - Throw the container and pill bottles out with the rest of your trash.
 Or, wash the bottles thoroughly and reuse for screws, nails, or other household things.

 - Someone consumes expired medicines accidentally or on purpose